Bigfootmech/Bigfootmech/README.md

 ### Post-work

 Time went by, and I still did small projects.
-Which I didn't consider 'real' coding.
+I didn't consider it 'real' coding.

 I made a firefox extension.
 Abandoned an early-stage mod for Factorio.
 And made some [small mods](https://steamcommunity.com/id/bigfootmech/myworkshopfiles/?appid=322330&sort=score&browsefilter=myfiles&view=imagewall) for Don't Starve Together about things that were bugging me in the game.
 The hardest thing being the display pictures for the mods, as I didn't want to use art I didn't have a license for - so drew everything myself.